patrick-misner/patrick-misner/README.md

 ### Interests:

-🎸 - Playing music, I have played guitar and bass and toured the NW in several bands.  return 🛩 - FPV drones and planes.
-I have crashed and recovered a plane several miles from launch.
+🎸 - Playing music, I have played guitar and bass and toured the NW in several bands. </br>
+🛩 - FPV drones and planes.
+I have crashed and recovered a plane several miles from launch. </br>
-🖨 - 3d printing, a lot of "practical" ABS and TPU parts for drones 🕹 - Games, competetive FPS, Kerbal Space Program
+🖨 - 3d printing, a lot of "practical" ABS and TPU parts for drones </br>
+🕹 - Games, competetive FPS, Kerbal Space Program </br>
-🪐 - Space travel, Sci-Fi, rocket launches 🚀
+🪐 - Space travel, Sci-Fi, rocket launches 🚀 </br>
-🎤 - Comedy - lifetime Conan O'brien fan.
+🎤 - Comedy - lifetime Conan O'brien fan. </br>